DavisGoglin/spectrogram/README.md

   general spectrogram.
 - Pitch method follows the spirit of Praat's autocorrelation pitch analysis (Boersma) and YIN (de Cheveigné & Kawahara, 2002).

+## License

+MIT assuming there isn't any copied code in here from incompatible licenses